 If one parent engages in conduct that places the child’s health, safety, or welfare at risk, that parent could be considered an unfit parent under Alabama law.
-Alabama divorce lawyers work with people all the time that experience a great deal of confusion about the meaning of the term “unfit parent.”
+This definition may sound straightforward.
+However, if you have wondered how to prove an unfit parent in Alabama, we can tell you that the process is complex.

 Some people mistakenly think that if one parent is a better choice for having custody of the child, the other parent is unfit.
 That assumption is untrue.
 Some behaviors are easy to characterize as unfit parent conduct, but other things will depend on the facts of the specific case.